Free Exhibition: 26 May to 31 July 2015

 26 May to 31 July (Burlington House, Piccadilly, London W1J 0BE)

-As part of the celebrations to mark the 800th anniversary of Magna Carta, the Society of Antiquaries has developed a special exhibition.
-Visitors have the unique opportunity to see the Society's three copies of the charter on display for the first time.
-This exhibition is funded by the Heritage Lottery Fund, Bank of America Merrill Lynch, the Headley Trust, the Ruddock Foundation for the Arts and the Magna Carta 800th Anniversary Committee.
+As part of the celebrations to mark the 800th anniversary of Magna Carta, the Society of Antiquaries developed a special commemorative exhibition.
+Visitors had the unique opportunity to see the Society's three copies of the charter – displayed together for the first time in this landmark exhibition!
+This exhibition was funded by the Heritage Lottery Fund, Bank of America Merrill Lynch, the Headley Trust, the Ruddock Foundation for the Arts and the Magna Carta 800th Anniversary Committee.

 Jane Morris Exhibition at Kelmscott Manor

 July to October (Kelmscott Manor, Kelmscott, Lechlade GL7 3HJ)

-To mark the centenary of the death Jane Morris we are delighted to have the opportunity to collaborate with the National Portrait Gallery to show a small photographic exhibition from their collections, including photographs taken by Emery Walker and Frederick Hollyer, of Jane together with portraits of her husband, daughters and close circle of friends at Kelmscott Manor.
-Find out more on 'What's On' at Kelmscott Manor.
+To mark the centenary of the death Jane Morris we were delighted to have the opportunity to collaborate with the National Portrait Gallery to show a small photographic exhibition from their collections, including photographs taken by Emery Walker and Frederick Hollyer, of Jane together with portraits of her husband, daughters and close circle of friends at Kelmscott Manor.

 Portraying the Past: Paintings from the Society of Antiquaries of London